12 Keys’ Intensive Outpatient Program In South Florida

 Everyone is different and every IOP is designed with that person’s health and welfare in mind.
 Therefore, it could run shorter or it could run longer than the average time, which is about eight weeks.

 To some, being away from treatment can feel overwhelming at times.
-That’s why we developed an app designed to track of our patients’ daily recovery goals.
+That’s why we developed an app designed to keep track of our patients’ daily recovery goals.
 JourneyPure Coaching™ is a free, digital recovery plan provided to every JourneyPure patient.

 Through JourneyPure Coaching™, patients track their daily and weekly goals and access a recovery coach.
 This recovery coach is assigned by JourneyPure to provide accountability and support for one-year after treatment at no charge.